-Just another day in the city; a cabbie gets in an argument with a bike courier.
-Happens everywhere, but in this New York City occurrence, the cabbie says the bike courier was banging on his car and screaming at him, and tells the Post “I suddenly felt like I had to get out of there.
+Just another day in the city; a cabbie gets in an argument with a bike courier, not unlike the one pictured above.
+Happens everywhere, but in this New York City occurrence, the cabbie says the bike courier was banging on his car and screaming at him and tells the Post “I suddenly felt like I had to get out of there.
 It was becoming a bad situation.”

 Others tell a different story, as one eyewitness told Fox News,